steqeq/0000/docs/how-to/rocm-for-ai/train-a-model.rst

 PyTorch FSDP
 ------------

-As we saw in :ref:`PyTorch distributed <rocm-for-ai-pytorch-distributed>`, in DDP, model weights and optimizer states are evenly replicated across all workers.
+As noted in :ref:`PyTorch distributed <rocm-for-ai-pytorch-distributed>`, in DDP model weights and optimizer states are evenly replicated across all workers.
 Fully Sharded Data Parallel (FSDP) is a type of data parallelism that shards model parameters, optimizer states, and gradients across DDP ranks.